18 Weeks Pregnant

 Watch out!
 Your baby can now hear all that you say!

 At this stage, your baby’s lips, eyelids and eyebrows become more distinct.
-At 20 cm and 450 grams, it’s starting to look like a tiny newborn baby.
-Lips, eyelids and eyebrows become more distinct.
+At 19 cm and 460 grams, they’re starting to look like a tiny newborn baby.
 The organs, like the pancreas, are also developing steadily.
-Your baby can now hear loud sounds, starting to prepare it for entering the world outside your uterus.
-It can also feel your movements and it’s brain is developing centres of smell, taste, hearing, vision and touch.
+Your baby can now hear loud sounds, starting to prepare for entering the world outside your uterus.
+They can also feel your movements and their brain is developing centres of smell, taste, hearing, vision and touch.